chocolatey/choco-wiki/QuickDeployment/QuickDeploymentFirewallChanges.md

 ## External Ports

-These are ports that are opened through the corporate firewall, in case users are **not** on VPN and need to install packages from anywhere. **NOTE:** If you plan to allow clients to connect in from outside your network (over the internet), please contact support for the right options as there is more work to be done to limit access to repositories ahead of this change.
+These are ports that are opened through the corporate firewall, in case users are **not** on VPN and need to install packages from anywhere. **NOTE:** You will have needed to done more to secure Nexus and the repositories ahead of this change.
+See the warning below and contact support if you want to enable clients to connect from the internet and not over VPN.

 * Nexus Web / API - Port 8443

+> :warning: **WARNING**: DO NOT OPEN this port externally until you have locked down your repositories to user/pass access and updated the script in the raw client repository.
+Please contact support for the right options on how to do this FIRST.

 ## Internal Ports